 The current thresholds that define a significant risk from air toxics in Santa Barbara County, set and approved by the District’s Board of Directors, are: for cancer risk, a risk of equal to or greater than 10 in a million; and for non-cancer acute and chronic risk, a hazard index greater than 1.

 A significant risk facility is a facility operation that releases toxic substances into the air that pose health risks at levels that exceed the District’s thresholds.

 Currently, there are no significant risk facilities in Santa Barbara County.

-Over time, the District has worked with facilities to reduce their risk to under these thresholds.
+Over time, the District has worked with facilities to reduce their risk to below the significance thresholds.
 Since 1991, the number of significant risk facilities in Santa Barbara County has been reduced by 100 percent.
 In 1991 there were 51 significant risk facilities and now there are zero.
 In addition to evaluating existing facilities in AB 2588, the District evaluates health risk associated with new or modified facilities during the permit process when issuing new Authority to Construct permits.
 The goal for the District’s new source review health risk program is to prevent a new or modified facility from creating a significant risk to the community (using the significance criteria established by the AB 2588 program).
-With this program no additional significant risk facilities have been created since 1991.
+With this program, no additional significant risk facilities have been created since 1991.

 For more general information on air toxics and your health see: